Me4th/wp-travelshop-theme/travelshop/installation.md

 1. The route to the product detail page
 2. A route to the search

-In real World-Cases a travelshop have different product types like day-trips, roundtrips, hotel-only and so one.
+In real world cases a travelshop have different product types like day-trips, roundtrips, hotel-only and so one.
 For each of these product type you can build a custom route, with custom templates